jonlpersson/ed-latimore/site/_drafts/business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 The more time you spend making things, the less time you have to enjoy the things you make.

- The more you enjoy what someone else makes, the less time you have to make something of your own.
+&nbsp;The more you enjoy what someone else makes, the less time you have to make something of your own.

 ## 5\.
 Don’t mix business and pleasure